[Minor revision–posted 2/6/20 (replaces 4/8/14 edition)]

 l.
 Do not stand on the top cap or the top two steps of a stepladder.

 m.
-Do not stand on the top three rungs of ladders unless there are members of an adjacent structure that provide a firm handhold, or the ladder user is protected by a personal fall protection system (e.g., positioning device or fall restraint system) tied off to a fall protection anchor.
+Do not stand on the top three rungs of a ladder unless there are members of an adjacent structure that provide a firm handhold, or the ladder user is protected by a personal fall protection system (e.g., positioning device or fall restraint system) tied off to a fall protection anchor.

 n.
 If working outside of the ladder's footprint, or when standing on the uppermost parts of the ladder as noted above, use an appropriate fall protection system.